Nightjar LogoSign in

 A brand with multiple SKUs across flavors, sizes, and formats needs every product image to look like it belongs in the same catalog.
 On an Amazon category page or a Shopify collection, inconsistent lighting, framing, or backgrounds signal amateur operation.
 Customers notice, even if they cannot articulate why something looks off.

 Generic AI tools produce visual drift.
-Every generation looks different because there is no mechanism to lock in style parameters.
-You might get a beautiful image for SKU #1 and spend an hour trying to replicate that look for SKU #2.
+Every Generation looks different because there is no mechanism to lock in style parameters.
+You might get a strong image for SKU #1 and spend an hour trying to replicate that look for SKU #2.

-The Compositions workflow solves this directly.
-Select a composition once and apply it across all SKUs.
-Same framing, same lighting, same camera angle, same background treatment.
-Photography Styles do the same for lifestyle images: extract a style from a reference image (a Pinterest mood board, a competitor's hero shot, an editorial you admire) and apply it across every product in the line.
+Reusable ingredients solve this directly.
+Pick a Composition once and apply it across all SKUs for the same framing, camera angle, and product placement.
+A Photography Style does the same for lifestyle images: build one from a reference Asset (a Pinterest mood board, a hero shot, an editorial you admire) and apply it across every product in the line.
+To scale the setup, Nightjar has Recipes: a Team-owned saved Create-form setup that captures the chosen Photography Style, Composition, Background, Custom Directions, aspect ratio, resolution, and output format, so the next product can be generated with the same direction in one step.
 For a deeper dive on maintaining visual consistency, we have a dedicated guide.

 Workflow Example: 30-SKU Hot Sauce Brand